Biofeedback in Stress Management

 • Increase in the release of endogenous opioids.

-• Decrease in blood flow to the gastrointestinal system (decreased motility of the digestive system).
+• Decrease in blood flow to the gastrointestinal system (decreased digestive system motility).

 • Decrease in blood flow to the skin.